axcore/gymbob/README.rst

 4.1 Install using the DEB/RPM packages
 --------------------------------------

+Linux distributions based on RHEL, such as Fedora, can install **GymBob** using the RPM package (see the links above).

 Linux distributions based on Debian, such as Ubuntu and Linux Mint, can install **GymBob** using the DEB package (see the links above).

-Linux distributions based on RHEL, such as Fedora, can install **GymBob** using the RPM package (see the links above).
+Note that, for reasons I don't understand, the Debian packager doesn't pick up the Python playsound module.
+If you want to hear sound effects, open a terminal window and install it yourself:

+1. Type: ``sudo apt install python3-pip``
+2. Type: ``sudo pip3 install playsound``

 4.2 Install using PyPI
 ----------------------